-A New Home for Library - June 2019 Update
+A New Home for Library from September 2019

 A growing range of resources is now available to consult on-line.
 These include older ringing books, earlier ringing newspapers and journals and biographical records from the Central Council of Church Bell Ringers.
 We have also started to make available scanned copies of some of the Guild Annual Reports, the Guild's First Peal Book and other manuscript records.

 Our On-line Publications gives links to all of these.